 18. Compliance with Laws

-(d) Where any performance by a Party would be in violation of, inconsistent with, or expose such Party or the other Party to punitive measures under the Trade Restrictions, such Party (the “Affected Party”) shall immediately suspend such performance and, as soon as reasonably practicable, give written notice to the other Party of its inability to perform and the nature of the possible or actual violation.
-Once such notice has been given, the Affected Party shall be entitled, in each case without any liability for damages for breach of contract, penalties, costs, fees and expenses, other than any such penalties, costs, fees and expenses incurred by the other Party due to the Affected Party’s actions in violation of such Trade Restrictions, for which the Affected Party shall remain solely liable:
+(c) Where any performance by a Party would be in violation of, inconsistent with, or expose such Party to punitive measures under the Trade Restrictions, such Party (the “Affected Party”) shall, as soon as reasonably practicable, give written notice to the other Party of its inability to perform and the nature of the possible or actual violation.
+Once such notice has been given, the Affected Party shall be entitled, in each case without any liability for damages for breach of contract, penalties, costs, fees and expenses:

 (i) to immediately suspend the affected obligation (whether payment or performance) until such time as the Affected Party may lawfully discharge such obligation; and/or

 (ii) where the inability to discharge the obligation continues (or is reasonably expected to continue) until the end of the contractual time for discharge thereof, to a full release from the affected obligation; provided that where the relevant obligation relates to payment for Marine Fuels which have already been delivered, the affected payment obligation shall remain suspended (without prejudice to the accrual of any interest on an outstanding payment amount) until such time as the Affected Party may lawfully resume payment; and/or